tunghim/interactive-tutorials/tutorials/learnpython.org/en/Decorators.md

         return "Return"
     function=decorator(function) #this passes the function to the decorator, and reassigns it to the functions

-As you may have seen, a decorator is just another function which takes a functions and returns one.
+As you may have seen, a decorator is just another function which takes a function and returns one.
 For example you could do this:

     def repeater(old_function):
         def new_function(*args, **kwds): #See learnpython.org/page/Multiple%20Function%20Arguments for how *args and **kwds works